 Housing Institute 2021

-Now in its 14th year, this intensive training is designed to actively engages participants in discussion and problem-solving activities related to affordable housing development in Massachusetts.
+MHP's annual Housing Institute is designed to actively engage participants in discussion and problem-solving activities related to affordable housing development in Massachusetts.
 The event is for local leaders, municipal officials, volunteers, and employees in suburban communities, rural communities, and Gateway Cities.

-Normally a two-day event held at Devens, this was the first time MHP held the event virtually.
-The training was held three consecutive Thursdays in June.
+Normally a two-day event held at Devens, 2021 was the first time MHP held our Housing Institute virtually.
+The training was held over three consecutive Thursdays in June.
 The overarching theme of the conference was how eliminating barriers and addressing segregation can lead communities towards more complete neighborhoods.

 Day One - Eliminating barriers, creating inclusive communities